abumq/easyloggingpp/README.md

 #### Tips For Performance Improvement
 * When you deploy your application for release and you are certain that you do not need to log standard output (terminal or command prompt), set `SHOW_STD_OUTPUT` to false
+* Try to avoid complicated `toString() const` in your custom classes, as this gets called when you log a C++ class
+* If your application is not multi-threaded, define `_DISABLE_MUTEX` to prevent overhead of multi-threading features, make sure you do not do this if you are writing library (in binary) because this can potentially affect application using your library.

+#### FAQs
+* **I want to update my EasyLogging++ to newer version, what's changed?**

+EasyLogging++ is being improved every day to improve performance and efficiency.
+A lot of extra care is taken to make sure old users do not have to change their code.
+So newer version of easylogging++ will not affect anyone.
+That being said, you would need to re-configure log settings to make sure you are getting same results.
+Additionally, the following changes may need to be made; remove all instances of `_END_EASYLOGGINGPP` since this is not needed anymore.
+Keeping this in your code will not affect anything because this macro is still defined in newer versions that expands to nothing to prevent syntax errors.

+* **I am getting `multiple definition of 'easyloggingpp::internal::easyloggingppLogger_'` error, why and how to resolve it?**

+You may be getting this error because you are using EasyLogging++ as well as a library that is using EasyLogging++ too.
+That library has already used `_INITIALIZE_EASYLOGGINGPP`.
+Error is because logger is defined as 'extern' variable in EasyLogging++ to manage memory properly and prevent any potential memory leaks.
+Workaround to this problem is to remove your version of `_INITIALIZE_EASYLOGGINGPP`.
+This is because you cannot ask the library not to undefine it.
+You will definitely still be able to use logger in your application.

 [ubuntu]: http://www.icplusplus.com/tools/easylogging/icons/ubuntu.png
 [linuxmint]: http://www.icplusplus.com/tools/easylogging/icons/linux-mint.png